-Here are just a few of our highlights from 2016.
+Here are just a few of our highlights from our 2016-2017 Annual Report.

 As of September, we screened over 10,000 individuals for mental health in Arizona with MHA’s online screening tool, which can be accessed here.
 The mental health screening (www.mhaarizona.org) is one of the quickest and easiest ways to determine whether someone is experiencing symptoms of a mental health condition.
 The tool includes screenings for depression, alcohol or substance use, anxiety, youth (for young people age 11-17), bipolar, parent, PTSD, psychosis, and work health survey.
 Following screening, individuals are provided with information, resources, and tools to discuss the results with a provider.